NINJAHUNTER1357/official_devices/API/updater/changelogs/marble.md

-- Latest QPR1 source changes.
-- Refine powerhint for balanced perf.
+# 28-12-2025
-- Fixed the call loud speaker bug.
+- Fixed the issue with no ringtone sound during call in bluetooth.
-- Updated the dolby tuning for better experience.
-- updated blobs and firmware from latest hyperOS 2.0.211 global.
+- Minor improvements in powerhint.
+- Added built-in latest GameBar implementation.